packfire-archived/books/starter-guide.md

 As Packfire facilitates Object-Oriented Programming (OOP), coming from an OOP language would be greatly beneficial to your learning process.

+>Object Oriented Programming is a programming style that uses objects to structure the programming code and design applications and software.
+Principals of OOP include: data abstraction, encapsulation, modularity, re-usability, polymorphism, inheritance, high cohesion and low coupling.

+Packfire Framework currently houses comfortably on GitHub as a free and open-source software versioned using Git and licensed out through New BSD License and Creative Commons License.

 ##<a name="guide-require"></a>Requirements

 Packfire Framework relies on several other software and components to work on your server or computer.
 Without meeting the following criteria, Packfire cannot run your application properly.

- - A Web Server capable of running PHP (e.g. Apache HTTP Server, Lighttpd, IIS)
+ - A Web Server capable of running PHP (e.g. Apache HTTP Server, Lighttpd, IIS) and serve Hypertext Transfer Protocol (HTTP)
  - PHP Hypertext Preprocessor (PHP) 5.3.1 or higher
  - mod_rewrite needs to be enabled